Types of developments and applications

 Section 4.56AA(1) provides for the lodgment of a modification application to amend a consent handed down by the Land and Environment Court.

-A modification application must be accompanied by a completed application form, Section 4.55 Modification Application form, amended documentation which clearly identifies the proposed changes and relevant fees in accordance with Council’s Fees and Charges.
-Fee quotes can be obtained by calling Customer Service on (02) 6578 7290.
+A modification application must be lodged through the NSW Planning Portal with amended documentation which clearly identifies the proposed changes.
+Fee quotes can be obtained by calling Council's Planning and Regulatory Customer Service Officers on T 02 6578 7290.

 An application for a Construction Certificate (CC) will usually be lodged after a DA is approved or in some cases can be submitted at the same time.
 The certificate assures that the design and construction materials comply with the Building Code of Australia and associate standards or codes and that the proposal is consistent with their DA and required fees and levies have been paid.